 Let’s go over the data from these three lights now!

-Using our lab-grade spectrometer, we took readings of each light over an hour at each brightness setting.
+Using our lab-grade spectrometer, we took readings of each light over an hour.

 As you can see, the Mini is indeed the brightest lamp!
-However, the Max isn’t far behind and has a distinct advantage due to its much larger size, which we’ll go over next since I think it’s an important distinction with these very bright lights…
+However, the Max isn’t far behind and has a distinct advantage due to its much larger size, which we’ll discuss next, as I believe it’s an essential distinction with these very bright lights…

 Lux Per Square Inch